leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: amd-symptoms_signs-retina
 - What the symptoms of AMD?
+- Can I go blind from AMD
+- is AMD dangerous
 - What will happen to my eyesight if I have AMD?
 - Will I go blind from AMD?
 - Will AMD always lead to blindness?